ethancaballero/cplusplus-cuda-mnist-neural-network/README.md

-cuda_neural_Network
+C++_Cuda_Neural_Network_MNIST_train_test
 ===================

-A Neural Network implemented in parallel on the graphics card using cuda.
-It is used to classify digits from the minst database.
+Basic Neural Network implemented in parallel on the graphics card using cuda.
+Trains and tests on digits from the minst database.